- Entertainment and Media»

 Painkiller: the review part 1

 The album opens with the fast title track Painkiller.
 It is about a half human half monster like creature that is riding fast on a motorcycle.
 As the world is being devastated it is only a matter of time before the savior comes to free the world from its pain.
 The end of the song features the impressive vocal range of Rob Halford as he is able to hold the singing for what seems like an eternity.
 Some of the songs on this album are on the 2 CD set called Metal Works 73-93.
 One of them is this song.
 The other songs on that 2 CD set are Metal Meltdown and a Touch of Evil.
 However, on that 2 CD set, the lead guitar work by Glenn Tipton in the beginning is not included and it jumps straight into the song.
 Night Crawler is about trying to prepare for the coming for a black creature that is known for going after its victims and tearing them apart.
+Is Painkiller the best album musically for Judas Priest?
+It is tough to say because albums such as Ram It Down and Screaming for Vengeance certainly deserve consideration as well for the musical aspect.
+One thing is for sure: Painkiller has more than enough to satisfy the avid heavy metal fan.

 The second half of the album has the amazing song A Touch of Evil